bruvellu/cephalic-furrow/3-text/furrow.md

 (f) Quantification of the tortuosity of the epithelial traces in non-cauterized and cauterized mutant embryos.
 Folding model simulations.
 ](figures/Fig3.jpg){#fig:mutant width=100%}

-![Cauterization and ablation experiments in wild type embryos.
+![Analyses of cephalic furrow formation in wildtype embryos.
 (a) Control embryo showing the dorsal surface and a mid body optical section.
 (b) Cauterized embryo.
 Analysis of *stg* and *btd--stg* double mutants.
 ](figures/Fig4.jpg){#fig:wildtype width=100%}